sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 })
 ```

-Alternatively, you can use `-g` to filter tests, e.g. `env ... yarn test-e2e -g "some test name"`.
+Alternatively, you can use `-g` to filter tests, e.g. `env ... pnpm test-e2e -g "some test name"`.

 You can find a complete list of all possible options in the [Mocha documentation](https://mochajs.org/#command-line-usage).